vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 In this tutorial you will learn how to use Terraform to provision the latest release of NGINX web server on Docker.
 ```
 Note: We are using a Debian Linux patform in this tutorial.
-You will have an option to use another [supported](https://www.terraform.io/downloads) platform if Debian is not available in your environment.
+You can use another [supported](https://www.terraform.io/downloads) platform if Debian is not available in your environment.
 ```
 In the next 60 minutes you will: